chrishuson/course-files/docs/alg2/01-Sequences/1-02Sequences.md

 <!-- slide -->
 ### Definitions

-- Sequence: a list of numbers in a specific order
+- **Sequence**: a list of numbers in a specific order
-- Geometric sequence: a sequence where each term is a constant multiple of the previous term
+- **Geometric sequence**: a sequence where each term is a constant multiple of the previous term
-- Arithmetic sequence: a sequence where each term is a constant addition of the previous term
+- **Arithmetic sequence****: a sequence where each term is a constant addition of the previous term

 <!-- slide -->
 ### Function notation